Find out answers to all your on-site school session questions.

 Our sessions are very busy and packed full of great activities for the children to do.
 For you and your class to get the most out of the sessions we need to maintain strict start and finish times which don’t allow for additional snack breaks (a 30 minute lunch break is included in the 180 minute session).
 If you are travelling a long way to the Museum and you think your children will need a snack before lunch, we suggest providing them with this to eat on the coach or when you arrive at the coach drop-off point.
 If you have children or adults with specific requirements which means that they will need to eat during a session, please make the Learning Team aware of this at the point of booking.

 School sessions run throughout the academic year during Buckinghamshire term time only.
-90 minute galleries-based sessions take place Tuesday to Friday.
-Extended 180 minute archive-based sessions take place on Tuesdays and Wednesday.
+90 minute galleries-based sessions take place Tuesday to Friday and some Mondays.
+Extended 180 minute archive-based sessions take place on Tuesdays, Wednesdays and some Mondays.
 The Museum opens at 10am.

 Morning 90 minute galleries-based sessions start at 10am and afternoon sessions from 12.30pm.
 The extended 180 minute archive-based sessions start at 11am and run until 2pm with a 30 minute lunch break included.